A machine learning-based study of open-charm hadrons in proton-proton collisions at the Large Hadron Collider: Results and Discussion

 Finally, we study the role of center-of-mass energy in $D^{0}$ meson production.
 We estimate the ratio of $D^{0}$ yield in two different energies.
-In the upper panel of Fig. \ref{fig:enter-label}, we plot the ratio of $D^{0}$ yield in $\sqrt{s} = 13~\rm{TeV}$ to $\sqrt{s} = 5.02~\rm{TeV}$.
+In the upper panel of Fig. \ref{fig:nrg_frac}, we plot the ratio of $D^{0}$ yield in $\sqrt{s} = 13~\rm{TeV}$ to $\sqrt{s} = 5.02~\rm{TeV}$.
 Here, for the prompt case, we notice a clear increase in the ratio with an increasing $p_{\rm{T}}$.
 However, we observe a flat trend throughout the whole $p_{\rm{T}}$ range for the nonprompt case.
 A similar trend has been observed recently at ALICE~\cite{ALICE:2024xln}.
 In addition, a higher value of the nonprompt than prompt ratio shows the abundant production of beauty hadrons at higher center-of-mass energy.
 In the lower panel, we plot the same ratio between $\sqrt{s} = 13~\rm{TeV}$ and $\sqrt{s} = 900~\rm{GeV}$.
-We observe a similar increasing trend for the prompt case, however, for the case of nonprompt, because of a significant difference in collision energy, a rising trend is observed as a function of transverse momentum.
-Furthermore, due to the higher difference in the center-of-mass energy, the absolute values of the ratio go up (lower panel compared to the upper panel of Fig. \ref{fig:enter-label}).
-Interestingly, XGBoost is able to predict the PYTHIA8 trends with very high accuracy.
+Because of a significant difference in collision energy, we observe the increasing trend of the ratio as a function of transverse momentum for both prompt and nonprompt cases.
+Furthermore, due to the higher difference in the center-of-mass energy, the absolute values of the ratio go up (lower panel compared to the upper panel of Fig. \ref{fig:nrg_frac}).
+Interestingly, XGB can predict the PYTHIA8 trends with very high accuracy.

+In this study, we train the model with PYTHIA simulated $pp$ collisions, and the models can predict the results at different energies reasonably well.
+However, this would not be the case for $p$--Pb and Pb--Pb collisions as the final state charged particle multiplicity is comparatively much higher than the $pp$ collisions.
+Moreover, this steep increase in the multiplicity will affect particle production, which in turn changes the prompt and nonprompt production dynamics.